-Members that wish to transfer their prepayment service from one service location to another may do so, however, any remaining credit balance on their previous account will not be eligible for payment or transfer until the account has final billed.
-If the previous account has a debit once it is final billed, their account balance must be paid-in-full before their new account will be eligible for the prepayment billing plan.
+Members who want to transfer their PowerMyWay plan from one service location to another may do so, however, any remaining credit balance on their previous account will not be eligible for payment or transfer until the final bill for the account has processed.
+Once the final bill is processed and if determined the account has a debit balance, the account balance must be paid-in-full before a new account will be eligible for the PowerMyWay billing plan.